JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 ### Elasticity
 The producer also monitors and adjusts stream parameters to maintain user-defined QoE under constrained resources It tracks information about the current state of the video stream and propagating changes when they occur.
-The three QoE parameters are:
+The three video stream QoE parameters are:

 1. **FPS:** FPS of the video stream
 2. **Resolution:** Resolution of the video stream.